TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

           ...... (no reminders, no other non-security/investment(cb incl. cash), no income / expense transactions)
         - There can in theory be future-dated cost basis / ur / capital gains.
         - Current Balance will derive the cost basis asof today.
+        - Care should be taken when converting capital gains using currency in conjunction with a  date range.
+          Gains are converted using the gain's txn's date before being totalled.
+The calculated value is stored for that row/security account in the row's currency (i.e. NOT the parent / investment account's currency).
+Thus, the asof date will not further revalue the value to a more future date - as the value is already 'locked' into the row's currency.
+Values should match the result from the Capital Gains Report (from MD2026 onwards).
         - asof-date Cleared Balance is ILLOGICAL, so uses the calculated asof-date Balance                 ** WARNING **

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED